-The building a site design of the proposed commercial block will be addressed through a separate Site Plan Control application.
+The building a site design of the proposed commercial block, as well as the future medium-density residential blocks, will be addressed through separate Site Plan Control applications.

 Massing and Scale

 The massing and scale of the proposed single-detached and townhouse dwellings will be consistent with residential character intended in the CDP for the Subject Lands.
 The residential dwellings will not exceed two-storeys and will respect the required yard setbacks determined through the concurrent zoning by-law amendment application.